What is Corporate Governance? Definition, Principles & Importance

 Examples of Good and Bad Governance

 Corporate governance is best understood through real-life examples.
-Both failure lessons and success stories show that good governance is a source of long-term value for a company.
+Lessons learned from failures and insights from success stories clearly show that strong governance is a primary source of long-term value and stability for a company.

 Future of Corporate Governance